Five Steps to boost your creativity

 You need patience for this step, but it’s where the magic happens and your creative project starts to take form.

 Once you’ve absorbed the information from step one, spend some time examining your material.
 Do you have all the information you need, or are there gaps that need further research?
-How do the different concepts and ideas fit together?
+How do your different concepts and ideas fit together?
+Have new ideas emerged, or an unexpected obstacle that needs to be resolved?

 Allow your thoughts and ideas to marinate in your mind.
-This can be done consciously while you are brainstorming and making notes, or subconsciously – sometimes it helps to step away and do something completely unrelated so that you feel energised and refreshed when you return to your work.
+This can be done consciously while you are brainstorming and making notes, or subconsciously – sometimes it helps to step away and do something completely unrelated so that your mind feels refreshed and energised when you return to your work.

 3. Illumination

-Think of this as the breakthrough moment, the “Aha!”, the lightbulb moment when the perfect idea hits you and your ideas fall into place.
+Think of this as the breakthrough moment, the “Aha!” lightbulb moment when the perfect idea hits you and your scattered thoughts fall into place.

 It often happens unexpectedly, maybe when you’re doing that unrelated activity or thinking about something completely different.